cmzou/diffpriv/README.md

 For a pdf of more plots, see [`./Outputs/All_Results.pdf`](https://github.com/cmzou/diffpriv/blob/master/Outputs/All_results.pdf)

+Additional plots can be found on this interactive [web app](https://diffpriv-viz.herokuapp.com/).

 ## Motivation
 When it comes to protecting individual privacy, common de-identification methods have their limitations.
 With relevant background information, an attacker can potentially reconstruct the original dataset with high accuracy.
 In order to provide a stronger privacy guarantee, the Census Bureau will deploy differential privacy for the 2020 Census.